algolife-research/stochastic/doc/CONCEPTUAL_FRAMEWORK.md

 ### 2.1 The Packet (The Wavefunction)
 The fundamental unit of the system is the **Packet**.
-- **State:** It carries "DNA" or "Quantum State" — Pitch, Velocity, Timbre parameters, Waveform type.
+- **State:** It carries "DNA" or "Quantum State" — Pitch, Intensity (volume), Timbre parameters, Waveform type.
 - **Silence:** A packet traveling through the graph is **silent**.
 It represents *potential* energy or a probability wave.
 - **Superposition:** When a packet hits a **Splitter** node, it can duplicate.
 Conceptually, this is a single musical idea existing in multiple states simultaneously until observed.
+- **Intensity:** Each packet carries an intensity value (0-1) that determines how loud it will play when observed.
+This can be set at the **Source** and modified by **Gain** nodes.

 ### 2.2 The Emitter (The Observer)
 Sound is only produced when a Packet enters an **Emitter** node.
 - **Collapse:** This is the "Observation Collapse."
 The potential energy of the packet is converted into kinetic acoustic energy.
 - **Localization:** Sound happens *at* the Emitter.
 This allows for spatial mixing where the location of the Emitter on the canvas could dictate stereo panning or spatial audio positioning.
+- **Master Volume:** Each emitter has a master volume control that scales the final output of all packets it receives.

 ### 2.3 Tunnelling
 The **Tunnel** node represents a wormhole in the graph.